AzmDevelopment/retail-store-training-app/README.md

-# AWS Containers Retail Sample
+# Retail sample app

-This is a sample application designed to illustrate various concepts related to containers on AWS.
+This is a sample application designed to illustrate various concepts related to containers.
 It presents a sample retail store application including a product catalog, shopping cart and checkout.

 It provides:

 - A distributed component architecture in various languages and frameworks
 - Utilization of a variety of different persistence backends for different components like MariaDB (or MySQL), DynamoDB and Redis
 - The ability to run in various container orchestration technologies like Docker Compose, Kubernetes etc.
-- Pre-built container images for both x86-64 and ARM64 CPU architectures
 - All components instrumented for Prometheus metrics and OpenTelemetry OTLP tracing
 - Support for Istio on Kubernetes
 - Load generator which exercises all of the infrastructure

-**This project is intended for educational purposes only and not for production use.**

 ![Screenshot](/docs/images/screenshot.png)